ItzELECTR0/TWAOS/README.md

 Experience a gripping narrative that blends <b>heart-wrenching drama</b> with <b>psychological horror</b>.
 As Sip's enigmatic mind and mysterious <b>smile</b> unveil the true extent of his power.

+## MATURE CONTENT

+The Wonderful Adventures of Sip contains battles, strong language, moments of gore, and psychological horror elements.

 ## DEVELOPMENT PLANS

 The game is planned to have 10 chapters.
 I wish to finish the first one by 2027, the rest following along not too long after.